trueadm/ripple/README.md

 ### Template

 The JSX-like syntax might take some time to get used to if you're coming from another framework.
-For one, templating in Ripple can only occur _inside_ a `component` or `fragment` body – you can't create JSX inside functions, or assign it to variables as an expression.
+For one, templating in Ripple can only occur _inside_ a `component` body – you can't create JSX inside functions, or assign it to variables as an expression.

 Furthermore, Ripple's templating language allows for native JS control flow: